West Coast (horse): 2017: three-year-old season

 West Coast set moderate fractions with Always Dreaming pressing the pace to his outside down the backstretch.
-Around the far turn, Always Dreaming faded but Gunnevera and Irap closed ground to challenge.
+Around the far turn, Always Dreaming faded, but Gunnevera and Irap closed ground to challenge.
 Gunnevera closed to within half a length at the top of the stretch before West Coast responded to again draw away, winning by 3 1/4 lengths.
-"He was a happy horse all the way around there", said Smith.
+"He was a happy horse all the way around there,” said Smith.
 "There was a time or two when they came to me, but he just put them away, and every time they would, he'd take a big old breath of air."

 The result gave Baffert back-to-back wins in the Travers, the first trainer to repeat in the race since Shug McGaughey in 1989-90.
-Baffert had won in 2016 with Arrogate, who like West Coast had been a late developing colt who Baffert gave time to develop.
+Baffert had won in 2016 with Arrogate, who like West Coast had been a late-developing colt who Baffert gave time to develop.
 Baffert had also finished second in the 2015 Travers with Triple Crown champion American Pharoah.

-Now considered one of the top colts in the three-year-old division, West Coast made his next start in the Pennsylvania Derby where he went off as the odds-on favorite.
+Now considered one of the top colts in the three-year-old division, West Coast made his next start in the Pennsylvania Derby, where he went off as the odds-on favorite.
 Smith settled West Coast just behind the early leader Outplay, then moved to the lead rounding into the stretch.
 Irap closed from midpack to finish second but never challenged West Coast, who won by 7 1/4 lengths.
-"He's just better than they are", said Smith.
+"He's just better than they are,” said Smith.
 "As a matter of fact, he was getting bored."

 On November 4, West Coast faced older horses for the first time in the Breeders' Cup Classic.
 The 9-5 morning-line favorite was Gun Runner, who had won three Grade I races in a row.
 The next four betting choices were all trained by Baffert: Arrogate (Pegasus World Cup, Dubai World Cup) at 2-1, West Coast at 6-1, Collected (Pacific Classic) at 6-1, and Mubtaahij (Awesome Again Stakes) at 12-1.
-With none of the Baffert horses eager to set the pace, Gun Runner went to the early lead, then shrugged off a challenge from Collected on the far turn to win impressively.
+With none of the Baffert horses eager to set the pace, Gun Runner went to the early lead, then shrugged off a challenge from Collected on the far turn to win.
 West Coast tracked the leaders and held off a late challenge to finish third.

 On January 25, 2018, West Coast was voted 2017 American Champion Three-Year-Old Male Horse.